NBISweden/a_johansson_2020/README.md

 * the number of rare and common variants that contribute,
 * distribution of effect sizes as a function of allele frequency (separately for the rare and the common alleles),
 * percentage of alleles with negative effect (for both the common and the rare variants),
+* parameters (mean, standard deviation) of the error term,
 * type of the trait (continuous or binary, a cut-off value for the binary trait),

 ## To add in future: